 Who is the chapter 13 trustee?

 The chapter 13 trustee is a person appointed by the United States Trustee, a division of the United States Department of Justice, to oversee your chapter 13 case.
 The chapter 13 trustee reviews your plan, determines if it meets legal requirements, determines if the math of your plan works, and recommends to the bankruptcy court whether to accept or “confirm” your plan.
 The chapter 13 trustee also monitors payments under the plan and will move to dismiss your case if you fail to make necessary payments.

 What is the role of the Bankruptcy Court in Chapter 13 cases?

 The Bankruptcy Court decides whether to confirm your plan.
 It will rule on any objections to the plan.
 It will rule on any objections to claims.
 It will consider any lawsuits or “adversary proceedings” or “contested matters” which arise in your case.
-The Bankruptcy Court also determines if your attorney can recover fees.
-The Bankruptcy Court will carefully consider the opinion and recommendation of the chapter 13 trustee because the judge will value the experience and expertise of the trustee.
-So be sure that you satisfy the trustee’s requirements.
+The Bankruptcy Court also determines if your attorney can be paid.
+The Bankruptcy Court will carefully consider the opinion and recommendation of the chapter 13 trustee because the judge will value the trustee’s experience and expertise.
+So we work hard with you to be sure that you satisfy the trustee’s requirements.
 The Judge’s decision is final and he or she can overrule the recommendation of the chapter 13 trustee.

 What are the fees for a chapter 13 case?